Contributing to the CE Toolchain

 Windows

-Get MinGW.
-The only required pacakges are mingw32-base and mingw32-gcc-g++.
-Make sure the MinGW\bin directory is in the system’s PATH environment variable.
+Make sure the C:\msys64\mingw64\bin directory is in the system’s PATH environment variable.

 Clone the repo: